TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Experiments

-\paragraph{On the benefits of hierarchical conditioning} We hereby assess whether the conditioning on hierarchical representations improves cluster-specific generative quality.
-To this end, we compare the generations of TreeDiffusion, which is conditioned on the hierarchical representation, to a baseline, here defined cluster-unconditional, that is conditioned only on the leaf-reconstructions.
-For this experiment, we use the previously introduced independent classifier to create histograms for each leaf to evaluate how cluster-specific the newly generated images are.
-As previously mentioned, ideally, the majority of generated images from one leaf should be classified into one or very few classes from the original dataset.
-To quantify this, we compute the average entropy for all leaf-specific histograms.
-Lower entropy indicates less variation in the histograms and, thus, more leaf-specific generations.
+We hereby assess whether the conditioning on hierarchical representations improves cluster-specific generative quality.
+To this end, we compare the generations of TreeDiffusion, which is conditioned on the hierarchical representation, to the baseline TreeVAE + Diffusion from earlier, which is not conditioned on the latent cluster information.
+For this experiment, we use the previously introduced independent classifier to create the normalized histograms for each leaf to evaluate how cluster-specific the newly generated images are.
+As mentioned above, ideally, the majority of generated images from one leaf should be classified into one or very few classes from the original dataset.
+To quantify this, we compute the average entropy for all cluster-specific histograms.
+Lower entropy indicates less variation in the histograms and, thus, more cluster-specific generations.
+Table \ref{tab:cond_vs_uncond} presents the results for all labeled datasets.

-Table \ref{tab:cond_vs_uncond} presents the results across all datasets.
-The conditional model consistently shows lower mean entropy, indicating that, for most datasets, conditioning on the hierarchy indeed helps guide the model to generate more distinct and representative images for each leaf.
+For most datasets, the conditional model exhibits lower mean entropy, indicating that cluster conditioning indeed helps guide the model to generate more distinct and representative images for each leaf.
 However, for the CUBICC dataset, we observe that the mean entropy is lower for the cluster-unconditional model.
 This is because the classifier tends to predict all images into a single class, a result of model degeneration, where it primarily generates images for only a few classes. \cref{cifar_generations_generations} visually presents the leaf generations for one sample of these models alongside the underlying TreeVAE generations.
 It can be observed that both the cluster-unconditional and conditional models exhibit a significant improvement in image quality.
 However, the images in the cluster-conditional model are more diverse, demonstrating greater adaptability for each cluster.
 Notably, across all models, the leaf-specific images share common properties, such as background color and overall shape, sampled at the root while varying in cluster-specific features from leaf to leaf within each model.